Favourable conservation status of wolves in Europe: Situation in Europe

 Henryk Okarma said in November 2020 at a conference of the European Parliament: "Although the range of the wolf has increased at least sevenfold since 2006 ... by at least seven times and the number of wolves has increased by four to five times, the conservation status ... was still assessed as unfavourable in the most recent report from 2018.
 Does this mean that we will have to wait until this species is everywhere before designating a favourable conservation status? until this species is everywhere?
 If the wolf is everywhere, this can cause conflicts and lead to a decrease in the social acceptance of this species and an increase in illegal actions against wolves.
 Is such a 'favourable conservation status' then our true conservation goal?"

-Commitments of the EU Member States
+Commitments of the EU member states

 The EU Member States monitor the conservation status of natural habitats with their priority species and set up a monitoring system to record the listing of animal species listed in Annex II, IV and V and illegal and exceptionally legal killings.
 The wolf monitoring records serve as feedback to the IUCN, where entries in the Red List are made in appropriate categories, and to the European Commission (Natura 2000).
 The EU member states are obliged to pass on the current data to the European Commission so that the latter can adapt the protection status in the Habitats Directive accordingly.
 A transfer from the list of strictly protected species in Annex IV of the Habitats Directive to the list of protected species in Annex V requires coordination at federal level with neighbouring countries and requires the approval of the European Commission.
+The EU plan to make the move from "strictly protected" to "protected" status in March 2025.